Best snacks for the work day - stay healthy and productive as you get through the daytime

-When you think your stomach is growling and you have no choice but to go to the office vending machine down the hall for sugary candy, a chocolate bar or salty chips, there are always alternatives.
+When you think your stomach is growling and you have no choice but to go to the office vending machine down the hall for sugary candy, a chocolate bar or salty chips as a work day snack, just remember that there are always alternatives.

 It is really is a matter of returning back to the basics.
 Fruits, nuts and sparingly, cheese offer lots of options for healthy snacking.
 There are so many different varieties of each.
-Occasional low salt popcorn or pretzels are okay too.
+As excellent sources of protein, the nuts and cheese can also help to keep you feeling satisfied.
+Food with high protein content can be very satisfying.
+The natural sugars and carbohydrates in the fruits will offer an energy boost.
+When you want to switch things up a bit with your day to day snacking options, you can consider that occasional low salt popcorn or pretzels are okay too.

 If you are a teacher, take notice of the healthy snacks most parents try to pack for their growing kids.
 When the kids bringing their own lunch take out the boxes or brown bags for the lunch hour, there are lots of boxes of raisins and packets of string cheese.
 Take a hint from that and treat yourself to similar healthy snacks.

 Brown bagging it is much easier than it seems for both lunch and day time snacks.
 It is worth the money saved on buying lunches and snacks that are far less healthy.